Revitalise your Gut, Revitalise your Skin

 There’s a lot we don’t yet know about these communities but we do know that many are responsible for improving our immunity and mental health, for switching certain genes off or on, for cultivating a beautifully functioning digestive system and for supporting clear and healthy skin.

 Everything we do to nurture our own health, enables our microbiome to nurture us in return.
+And nurtured skin is glowing skin!

 In week one you started to heal your gut and your skin, the very places your healthy microbes like to hang out.
 You got to play architect and contractor, building comfortable and beautiful houses to keep your friendly microbes cosy and sheltered.